aish-1509/SC1015_Project/README.md

 4. Logistic Classification

 ## Problem Statement
+- How do we know of a wine is good?
 - Can we predict if a wine is good based on its attributes?

 ## Conclusion